SanikaJadhav-26/quant-analytics-prototype/README.md

-## Prototype for Real Time Analysis of Market Pairs

-This is the initial step of our attempt at analysing Market Pairs in Realtime.

-Affinity of Analysis
+# Quant Analytics Prototype

+This project is a simple prototype for real-time market pair analytics.

+## Features
-- Viewing of the pricing of two assets
+- Price visualization for two assets
-- Calculation of Z-Scores & Spread
+- Spread and Z-score computation
-- Controls for rolling time frames
+- Rolling window controls
-- An interactive dashboard through Streamlit
+- Interactive Streamlit dashboard

-## Technology Stack
+## Tech Stack
-- Pandas
-- Plotly
 - Python
 - Streamlit
+- Pandas
 - NumPy
+- Plotly

-## How to run
+## How to Run
-For working on this project,
-Use the following command to install the packages.
-$ pip install -r requirements.txt
+pip install -r requirements.txt streamlit run app.py
-To launch the Streamlit app,
-$ streamlit run app.py

-## Disclaimer
+## Notes
-The focus of this project is to demonstrate the flow of analytics and viewing.
+This is a prototype focusing on analytics flow and visualization.

 ## Architecture
 See architecture.drawio.png for system design.

-## AI Usage
+## ChatGPT Usage Transparency

-ChatGPT was used for code structuring, debugging, and UI suggestions.
+ChatGPT was used as a development assistant for:
+- Structuring the overall project workflow and architecture
+- Streamlit dashboard layout suggestions
+- Debugging Python and Streamlit issues
+- Clarifying analytics concepts (spread, z-score, rolling statistics)

-All design decisions and final implementation were reviewed and customized.
+All implementation decisions, customization, and final code integration were reviewed and customized.